Phil Collins, Genesis Catalogs Sell to Concord

 Related Stories

-The package supposedly also includes such Collins solo hits as “In The Air Tonight,” which according to Luminate has 7.26 million song consumption units, along with “You’ll Be In My Heart” (3.03 million units) and “Against All Odds” (2.43 million units).
-It also includes master recordings of Collins’ covers of “A Groovy Kind Of Love” and “You Can’t Hurry Love,” which all each have over 1 million song consumption units.
+The package supposedly also includes such Collins solo hits as “In the Air Tonight,” which according to Luminate has 7.26 million song consumption units, along with “You’ll Be in My Heart” (3.03 million units) and “Against All Odds” (2.43 million units).
+It also includes master recordings of Collins’ covers of “A Groovy Kind of Love” and “You Can’t Hurry Love,” all or which have over 1 million song consumption units.
 Genesis hits in the package likely include “That’s All” (1.4 million units), “Invisible Touch” (1.06 million units) and “Land of Confusion,” “In too Deep,” and “Follow You, Follow Me” (all in the 650,000 to 750,000 unit range).
-It may also include such Mike + The Mechanics songs as “The Living Years” (454,000 units) and “All I Need Is A Miracle” (231,000 units).
+It may also include such Mike + the Mechanics songs as “The Living Years” (454,000 units) and “All I Need Is a Miracle” (231,000 units).

 Breaking out the package of music rights by recording artist, Collins’ music assets generate more than twice the activity of the Genesis catalog, with Billboard estimating its valuation at about $235 million, based on almost $4 million in estimated publishing royalties and $8.5 million in master recording revenue from his solo catalog.
 (This is a different number than used in the previous story because the amount cited in that report also included an estimate for some of his Genesis rights.
 This story also uses lower multiples in its valuation estimate than that story.)
 Moreover, since the new package included both the Genesis and the Mike + the Mechanics catalogs, the valuation is substantially larger than the one cited in the earlier story.
 In the U.S., the Collins catalog has averaged 340,000 album consumption units annually over the last three years, according to Luminate.